Mentor, Indiana

-Mentor is an unincorporated community in Jefferson Township, Dubois County, in the U.S. state of Indiana.
+Mentor is an unincorporated community in Jefferson Township, Dubois County, Indiana, United States.

 History

 Mentor was founded in 1881 by Francis M. Sanders.
 Sanders, an admirer of President James A. Garfield, named the settlement for Garfield's hometown of Mentor, Ohio.

 An old variant name of the community was called Altoga.
 A post office ran with this name from 1883 to 1908.